Is Indonesia Safe for Travelers? A Comprehensive Guide to Safety in Indonesia

 • Drinks and Food Safety: Always watch your drink being prepared, and never accept drinks or snacks from strangers.
 Drink spiking has occurred in tourist-heavy areas like Bali, so staying vigilant is key.

-Tips for Female Travelers in Indonesia
+Tips for Female Travellers in Indonesia

 • Dress Conservatively: In religious or rural areas, dress in a way that covers your shoulders and knees to respect local norms.